Are you a minority or woman-owned business seeking government contracts?

 - Understand the MWBE certification process and how it can benefit your business

-- Identify lucrative government contracting opportunities
+- Identify lucrative government and private sector contracting opportunities

-- Effectively market your business to government agencies
+- Effectively market your business to government agencies and corporations

 - Prepare your business to handle contracts you win

-- Build strong relationships with government decision-makers
+- Build strong relationships with purchasing decision-makers

 A Fireside Chat between Francisco Guzman and Angelina Ramirez